AhsanSarwar45/LUMSafar/Readme.md

 # Running the Client

 After running `expo start`, you can run the client either on a physical device or an emulator.
+The app will reload automatically when you save any changes.

 ### Physical Device
 1. Download Expo Go app on your smartphone.